 The bottom line

 The bottom line is that to link build or not link build depends a lot on the current level of Domain Authority a website has.
-For those which rank low, link building is a great way to increase SERP rankings and increase traffic.
-Those sites which already have a high-level of authority on the other hand would benefit from exploring other SEO concepts, such as the three we mentioned, to improve SEO and increase web traffic.
+For those who rank low, link building is a great way to increase SERP rankings and increase traffic.
+Those sites which already have a high level of authority, on the other hand, would benefit from exploring other SEO concepts, such as the three we mentioned, to improve SEO and increase web traffic.